 Jacques Pépin is an icon in the world of cooking.
 A classically trained French, he’s penned myriad cookbooks, books on techniques and his autobiography.
-He’s been the host of a dozen cooking shows on PBS, with his more resent, called Essential Pépin.
+He’s been the host of a dozen cooking shows on PBS, with his current show, called Heart & Soul.

 He serves as Dean of Special Programs at the French Culinary Institute, in New York City.
 He is also an active contributor to the Gastronomy Department at Boston University, which he co-created with his dear friend Julia Child.